buildit/aws-resource-tagging/README.md

 Automatically tags aws resources on create with user arn.

-Uses the serverless framework to build necessary resources.
+Uses the Serverless framework to build necessary resources.

 Currently supports to the following events: